hradec/hradecFS/README.md

   becomes as fast as if the filesystem was local! (only slowing down when there's actually file data remotely that needs to be retrieved)

+  Also, HradecFS works as UnionFS with "copy on write" enable.
+So everything written to a hradecFS will be written locally.

+  Essentially, for now, HradecFS treats the remote cached filesystem as READ ONLY!

   HradecFS is derived from "Big Brother File System by Joseph J. Pfeiffer", which basically is an "example" code to create Fuse Filesystem.